OCA/project/business_requirement_project/README.rst

 ==============================

-This module is part of a set ("Business Requirement") and provides the possibility to create tasks in a project based on the business analysis estimation content.
+This module is part of a set ("Business Requirement") and provides the possibility to create tasks in a project based on the business requirement estimation content.

 Installation
 ============